Large-Scale Cilium Tuning Guide

 Verify the effect:

-# Total Identity count
+# Check current total Identity count

 kubectl get ciliumidentities | wc -l

-5. Raise Agent/Operator Resources
+5. Increase Agent/Operator Resources

-Recommended configuration (adjust based on observation):
+Recommended configuration (adjust based on actual observation):

 resources: